Benjamin Dreyer: Career

+Dreyer's English

-Dreyer's English: An Utterly Correct Guide to Clarity and Style was published in the US on January 29, 2019, followed by the UK edition on May 30, 2019.
-Dreyer's book began as a revision of an internal memo to advise copy editors and proofreaders at Random House.
-The memo expanded to about 20 pages, and eventually Dreyer became interested in developing it as a book, published with Random House.
-Dreyer's English debuted at number nine on The New York Times bestseller list for "Advice, How-To & Miscellaneous" and received enthusiastic reviews.
-In The New Yorker, Katy Waldman writes that "Dreyer beckons readers by showing that his rules make prose pleasurable...The author’s delight in his tool kit is palpable."
-In Paste, Frannie Jackson recommends the book as "invaluable to everyone who wants to shore up their writing skills and an utter treat for anyone who simply revels in language."
-In The Wall Street Journal, Ben Yagoda finds "wisdom and good sense on nearly every page of 'Dreyer’s English.'"
-Yagoda also notes a trend of "copy editors’ memoirs-cum-style guides", comparing Dreyer's English to "the splendid Between You & Me: Confessions of a Comma Queen" from New Yorker copy editor Mary Norris.
+Dreyer's English began as a revision of an internal memo to advise copy editors and proofreaders at Random House.
+The memo expanded to about 20 pages, and eventually Dreyer became interested in developing it into a book.
+That book, Dreyer's English: An Utterly Correct Guide to Clarity and Style, was published by Random House in January 2019.
+It debuted at #9 on The New York Times bestseller list for "Advice, How-To & Miscellaneous" and received enthusiastic reviews.

+In The New Yorker, Katy Waldman wrote that "Dreyer beckons readers by showing that his rules make prose pleasurable...
+The author’s delight in his tool kit is palpable."
+Writing in Paste magazine, Frannie Jackson recommended the book as "invaluable to everyone who wants to shore up their writing skills and an utter treat for anyone who simply revels in language."
+The Wall Street Journal's reviewer, Ben Yagoda, saw "wisdom and good sense on nearly every page", and noted what he termed a trend of "copy editors' memoirs-cum-style guides", comparing Dreyer's English to "the splendid Between You & Me: Confessions of a Comma Queen", from New Yorker copy editor Mary Norris.

 The Washington Post calls Dreyer "the unofficial language guru on Twitter".

+In 2020, Dreyer released STET!
+Dreyer's English: A Game for Language Lovers, Grammar Geeks, and Bibliophiles, a card game based on his style guide.
+Dreyer maintains an active presence on social media, where he frequently comments on grammar, usage, and literary culture.